aklose/animal_shelter/main.md

 ## Cats

-- Sea shell & Amber
+- Sea shell and Amber

 ---